Byorl/HydroxideClone/README.md

-## This is a clone of Hydroxide, do not expect it to be maintained or updated.
-I only updated some stuff for it to support Wave.
+## This is a modified version of Hydroxide.
+Please note that it is not actively maintained or updated.
+The modifications were made solely to ensure compatibility with Wave.

 ## Script
 ```lua